networknt/light-doc/content/tutorial/common/discovery/dynamic.md

 title: Dynamic service discovery with direct registry
 ---

+Previous step: [Static][]

-The above step uses [static][] urls defined in configuration files.
-It won't work in a dynamic clustered environment as there are more instances of each service.
-In this step, we are going to use cluster component with direct registry so that we don't need to start external consul or zookeeper instances.
+In dynamic discovery, we are going to use cluster components with direct registry so that we don't need to start external consul or zookeeper instances.
 We still go through registry for service discovery but the registry is defined in service.yml.
-Next step we will use [consul][] server for the discovery to mimic real production environment.

 With direct registry in service.yml, we can easily move to consul for service discovery without changing the code.
 Each service can be package with docker